pokealarm/pokealarm/docs/configuration/alarms/slack.rst

-`title`       Notification text to begin the message       ``A wild <mon_name> has appeared!`` `url`         Link to be added to notification text        ``<gmaps>`` `body`        Additional text to be added to the message   ``Available until <24h_time> (<time_left>).`` `map`         Specify a json object to describe the map    See Mini Map Configuration for more details
+`title`       Notification text to begin the message       ``A wild <mon_name> has appeared!`` `url`         Link to be added to notification text        ``<gmaps>`` `body`        Additional text to be added to the message   ``Available until <24h_time> (<time_left>).`` `map`         Specify a JSON object to describe the map    See Mini Map Configuration for more details
 ============= ============================================ ===========================================

 .. note::